 Last weekend saw Lomachenko swat aside Anthony Crolla in a one sided mismatch.
-Pretty much everyone saw that fight for what it was but the plucky Mancunian wasn’t able to keep his guard tight enough to see us into the 6th round a bit of profit.
-However, here at Oddschecker we are raring to go again this weekend, with Crawford vs Khan presenting a slightly more intriguing matchup.
-Whilst Crawford is still a very short odds on favorite, Khan is much more live in this fight.
+Pretty much everyone saw that fight for what it was but unfortunately for us the plucky Mancunian wasn’t able to keep his guard tight enough to see us into the 6th round a bit of profit.
+However, here are Oddschecker we are raring to go again this weekend, with Crawford vs Khan presenting a slightly more intriguing matchup.
+Whilst Crawford is still a very short odds on favourite, Khan is much more live in this fight.

 A good measuring stick for Khan is the way he boxed against Canelo.
 He actually had lots of success in the early part of that fight, before being stopped in the 6th round.
 He was more patient and measured in his approach and showed he has the ability to outbox almost anyone on his day.
-As a punter, there is a massive part of me that sees huge value in Khan at $9*, and can genuinely see him causing an upset on his best form.
-Those who want to take a punt on Khan can get great value, with Khan to win by decision (the most likely outcome in the event of a Khan victory) at $15*.
+As a punter, there is a massive part of me that sees huge value in Khan at 9/1 (Betfair), and can genuinely see him causing an upset on his best form.
+Those who want to take a punt on Khan can get great value, with Khan to win by decision (the most likely outcome in the event of a Khan victory) at 15/1 with Marathon Bet.

 Crawford’s outright odds make him unattractive to back, so value for backing Crawford needs to be found elsewhere.
 In terms of how the fight pans out, Crawford is likely to take the early rounds easy, getting a look at Khan who I expect to lead on the cards through 4 rounds.
 Once Crawford has settled into his groove, he will start setting traps and timing Khan, using his immaculate footwork and balance to get a variation of shots off when Khan moves in.
-He’s likely to start to take over the fight from the 4th onwards and win a late stoppage (Over 9.5 Total Rounds is $2.55*) or decision victory (Crawford pts is $4.25*).
+He’s likely to start to take over the fight from the 4th onwards and win a late stoppage (Crawford rnds 9-12 is 7/2 with Sky Bet) or decision victory (Crawford pts is 4/1 with Sporting Bet).
 Crawford has shown already that given half an opportunity he really puts his foot on the gas and goes after his opponent when he hurts him, all the while maintaining his form and balance.
 This, alongside Khan’s shakey whiskers, means the late stoppage markets look a good bet.

-If, like me, you are an old school romantic Khan fan and want to have a little nibble on him upsetting the odds, stick him in the Brit Boxer Treble (BBT©) with Dereck Chisora ($1.10* against Senad Gashi) and Dave Allen ($1.35* against Lucas Browne).
-Both Chisora and Allen are in tough fights against opponents who are a handful, but the treble pays over $13* for what would be a great night for British boxers.
+If, like me, you are an old school romantic Khan fan and want to have a little nibble on him upsetting the odds, stick him in the Brit Boxer Treble (BBT©) with Dereck Chisora (1/9 against Senad Gashi) and Dave Allen (4/9 against Lucas Browne).
+Both Chisora and Allen are in tough fights against opponents who are a handful, but the treble pays 14.54/1 for what would be a great night for British boxers.